 I was totally inspired when I saw a cute and easy Scrap Paper Stocking Craft from the fabulous No Time for Flashcards.
-They glued Christmas wrapping paper scraps onto a cardboard stocking.
 I have a stash of leftover wrapping paper that I use for scrapbooking so I knew that we could do something similar.

 I raided my craft supplies for wrapping paper scraps and bits of cardstock and Peanut and I set to work making Scrap Paper Christmas Wreaths!